Course Outline

 Format:

 The group is expected to divide the task between students, to allow equal contribution from all students.
 You may choose to have students "role play" the "exercise physiologist" and "client" to demonstrate physical assessments, exercises and stretches.
 You may also use some equipment provided by the examiner to demonstrate your exercise program.
 You may bring written summary notes into the examination room, to refer to during the exam.
-This exam will be conducted in the 3rd week of the intensive block.
+This exam will be conducted in the final week of the intensive block.
 You will be provided with group feedback.
 A statement of equal contribution for all group members must be submitted to the Course Coordinator prior to the examination.

 Criteria: